spinnylights/vulkan-notes/vulkan_notes.md

 sometimes support timeline semaphores via the extension.

 Binary semaphores have two states: signaled and unsignaled.
-When a binary semaphore begins to be waited on, it becomes unsignaled;
+When you start to wait on a binary semaphore, it becomes unsignaled;
 it can then be signaled from elsewhere, after which the wait operation will finish.
 This property means that waiting and signalling operations on binary semaphores need to be carefully